How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

-Starting the divorce or dissolution process can feel daunting.
-Understanding the divorce process can reduce stress and help you find the best way to submit for divorce.
+Starting the divorce or dissolution process and learning how to start a divorce can feel daunting.
+Understanding the divorce application process can reduce stress and help you find the best route forward.

-In this guide, we will take you through the entire process of submitting for a divorce step-by-step but first, let’s look at what your options are for managing the divorce process.
+In this guide, we will take you through the entire process of applying for a divorce in England and Wales.

 DIY (Do-It-Yourself)

-It's possible to submit the divorce paperwork yourself using the government website if your divorce is simple, and you're comfortable with managing the process yourself.
-The cost of submitting your divorce/dissolution yourself is up to £593 (the court fee).
-You can check if you're entitled to a discount on this fee here.
-If you submit your divorce yourself, you will still need legal support to negotiate and legalise your financial separation. amicable offers a range of services to help you with your finances from a write-up service for couples who have agreed their finances, to a fully supported negotiation support where a more comprehensive service is required.
-If you’ve submitted online, then give us a call or view our service here.
+You can apply for a divorce yourself using the government website.
+It costs £593 (the court fee) to get a divorce if you do it yourself through the government website.
+You can use our court fee calculator to check if you're entitled to a discount on the court fees.
+You will still need professional support to help you negotiate and legalise your financial separation. amicable offers a range of services to help you with your finances during a UK divorce process.
+From a write-up service for couples who have agreed on their finances, to a fully supported negotiation support where a more comprehensive service is required.

 amicable